About the Festival

 The largest event of its kind in the nation, the UNC/Greeley Jazz Festival brings together internationally recognized artists, jazz lovers, award-winning clinicians, and over 250 college, high school, and middle school big bands, combos, and jazz vocal groups.
 Each year, over 7,500 participants enjoy the main stage concerts, after-hours sessions, daytime performances, and the many educational workshop sessions.

 The Festival is a non-competitive educational and cultural facet of the UNC Jazz Studies Program that furthers the University of Northern Colorado’s mission of lifelong learning and commitment to service.
-The 2014 UNC/Greeley Jazz Festival, now celebrating its 44th year, will welcome elementary school, middle school, high school, and college jazz ensembles from throughout the United States.
-In 2013, participating schools came from Colorado, Wyoming, Kansas, Washington, Iowa, Texas, Idaho, South Dakota, Nebraska, Oklahoma, Montana, Illinois, Maryland, and Georgia.
+The 2015 UNC/Greeley Jazz Festival, now celebrating its 45th year, will welcome elementary school, middle school, high school, and college jazz ensembles from throughout the United States.
+In 2014, participating schools came from Germany, Colorado, Wyoming, Kansas, Washington, Iowa, Texas, Idaho, South Dakota, Nebraska, Oklahoma, Montana, Illinois, Maryland, and Georgia.

 Open to all levels from elementary school through college/university and semi-professional groups, the festival hosts a wide array of groups in a non-competitive environment.
 Groups may register in four categories: big bands, combos, jazz vocal groups, and vocal soloists.
 All groups receive recorded comments and a feedback clinic from some of our 40 artist/clinicians (college big bands receive recorded comments only).
 Each day, several educational workshops on topics ranging from improvisation and arranging to vocal and instrumental techniques are offered by the artist/clinicians and our main stage artists.